Infinite-dimensional uniform polyhedra

 We also establish what appears to be the ultimate inverse limit representation theorem, and a uniform analogue of Hanner's characterization of ANRs (Theorems \ref{inverse limit} and \ref{domination}):

-\begin{theorem} (a) Every separable metrizable complete uniform space is the limit of an inverse sequence of uniformly continuous maps between geometric realizations of simplicial complexes.
+\begin{maintheorem} (a) Every separable metrizable complete uniform space is the limit of an inverse sequence of uniformly continuous maps between geometric realizations of simplicial complexes.

-(b) A separable metrizable uniform space is a uniform ANR if and only if it is uniformly $\eps$-homotopy dominated by the geometric realization of a simplicial complex for each $\eps>0$. \end{theorem}
+(b) A separable metrizable uniform space is a uniform ANR if and only if it is uniformly $\eps$-homotopy dominated by the geometric realization of a simplicial complex for each $\eps>0$. \end{maintheorem}